National Parks and Game Reserves in Tanzania

 Selous game reserve was gazetted as a protected area in 1896 stretching over an area of 50,000 square kilometers, this reserve is the largest and oldest protected area in Africa.
 The landscape of the park is dotted with numerous lakes and rivers, lakes include Tagalala, Mzizimiz, Siwandu, Manze, and Nzelekela lakes.
 River Rufji flow through the reserve, this river is the largest river in Tanzania, and as it flows it forms a network of swamps and lakes.

 Selous game reserve is a World Heritage Site declared in 1982.
 Selous national park hosts a great diversity of flora and fauna, the reserve is dominated by vegetation covers for example tickets, miombo woodlands, wetlands, and forests.
-Fauna species in this reserve include birds and wildlife species, animals in Selous national reserve include the largest elephant populations in Africa and more lions ever found on the continent of Africa.
+Fauna species in this reserve include birds and wildlife species, animals in Selous national reserve include the largest elephant populations in all national parks found in Tanzania and Africa and more lions ever found on the continent of Africa.
 Animals found in Selous game reserve include greater kudus, waterbucks, hartebeests, zebras, giraffes, buffaloes, lions, African wild dogs, reedbucks, spotted hyenas, leopards, crocodiles, hippos and many more.

 Selous game reserve hosts over 440 bird species such as spur-winged lapwing, African Wattled lapwing, African spoonbill, common white-headed vulture, brown-headed parrot, thick-billed cuckoo, white-backed night heron, bohm’s bee-eater, brown-headed parrot, African skimmer, Pel’s fishing owl, and many more.